GitMeemo/Lamborghini_Dealership/README.md

 ## Key Features

--  Responsive layout optimized for desktop, tablet, and mobile
+-  Responsive layout optimized for desktop and mobile

 -  Smooth image sliders and interactive animations